 Continue to store your garlic in a cool, dry and well ventilated area out of the sun.
 Extreme temperatures on either side of the spectrum will shorten the shelf life of your garlic.
 Ideal humidity is 40-50%.
 Choose a breathable carton or a light mesh bag for holding.
 Do not store your garlic in plastic bags or air-tight containers, and do not refrigerate.
 Refrigeration puts your garlic back into a dormancy stage and when brought out to room temperature for any length of time the garlic will want to sprout!

-Garlic storage in our barn
+Garlic curing and storage in our barn